codatio/codat-docs/docs/lending/overview.md

 <SocialImages imgSrc="/img/old/f0c6d43-73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg"/>

-Assess is built on top of the latest accounting, commerce and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness, and make a comprehensive assessment of your customers.
+Lending API is built on top of the latest accounting, commerce and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness, and make a comprehensive assessment of your customers.

 ![](/img/old/f0c6d43-73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg "73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg")

-## Who is Assess for?
+## Who is Lending API for?

-Assess is built for anyone who wants to make an assessment of a small business's financial health and performance.
+Lending API is built for digital lenders, neobanks, corporate card providers and commerce platform who want to make an assessment of a small business's financial health and performance.

 Visit our <a className="external" href="https://knowledge.codat.io/coverage/products/4e02a90f-e61c-463b-9aaf-55b0e5087792" target="_blank">Data coverage explorer</a> to view all accounting, commerce and banking data sources that are supported in Assess.

-## Why use Assess?
+## Why use Lending API?

 We have done the heavy lifting for you by building integrations to the platforms your customers already use, handling the complexity of standardization and now providing pre-calculated accounting and commerce metrics and easily digestible insights that you didn’t have before, helping you automate and make smarter risk assessments.

-### With Assess, you can:
+### With Lending API, you can:

 1. Get to market faster.
 2. Expand your product lines.